 MVP will provide a decision to the Member within seven calendar days of receipt of a preservice, or post-service request and fourteen calendar days for a reimbursement requests.
 If MVP does not notify the Member of the decision within seven calendar days or preservice or post-service requests or 14 calendar days for reimbursement requests, the request will go to Medicare's External Review Organization.
+For expedited Part D appeals, MVP will make a decision within 72 hours, or sooner if the Member's health condition requires, from receipt of the expedited request.
+Written confirmation of the decision will be sent to the Member (appealing party) and Participating Provider within the appeal timeframe unless MVP provides verbal notification to the appealing party.
+If MVP provides verbal notification to the appealing party, then MVP has three (3) calendar days to mail out the appeal decision letter.

-As of February 1, 2021, the information will go to C2C Innovative Solutions Inc. (C2C) for review.
+As of February 1, 2021, second level reviews will go to C2C Innovative Solutions Inc. (C2C) for review.
 MVP does not automatically submit these appeals.
-For Part D denials, the Member must request a review by C2C.
+For Part D denials, the Member must request a review by C2C; However, MVP will automatically forward a Part D appeal case, if the appeal timeframe is missed.